-\begin{theorem} Let $k$ be an arbitrary field and $A$ an associative $k$-algebra with two finite dimensional modules $M$ and $N$.
+\begin{theorem} Let $k$ be an arbitrary field and $\cA$ an associative $k$-algebra with two finite dimensional modules $M$ and $N$.
 Then the following conditions are equivalent: \begin{enumerate}[(a)] \item $M$ and $N$ are isomorphic. \item $[ M,X]=[N,X]$ holds for each $X$ which is a submodule of $M$ or of $N$. \item $[X,M]=[X,N]$ hods for each $X$ which is a submodule of $M$ or of $N$. \end{enumerate}

 \end{theorem} \begin{proof} That (a) implies (b) is trivial.
-For the other direction we take a basis $f_{1},f_{2},\ldots ,f_{r}$ of $Hom_{A}(M,N)$ and we consider the homomorphism $f:M^{r} \rightarrow N$ with $f(m_{1},m_{2},\ldots ,m_{r})= \sum f_{i}m_{i}$ and its image $I$ in $N$.
+For the other direction we take a basis $f_{1},f_{2},\ldots ,f_{r}$ of $Hom_{\cA}(M,N)$ and we consider the homomorphism $f:M^{r} \rightarrow N$ with $f(m_{1},m_{2},\ldots ,m_{r})= \sum f_{i}m_{i}$ and its image $I$ in $N$.
 Any homomorphism $g:M \rightarrow N$ is a linear combination of the $f_{i}$'s and therefore its image is contained in $I$.
-Thus the inclusion $\epsilon:I \rightarrow N$ induces an isomorphism $Hom_{A}(M,I) \rightarrow Hom_{A}(M,N)$.
-Of course $\epsilon$ induces also an injection $Hom_{A}(N,I) \rightarrow Hom_{A}(N,N)$ which is bijective because of $[N,N]=[M,N]=[M,I]=[N,I]$.
+Thus the inclusion $\epsilon:I \rightarrow N$ induces an isomorphism $Hom_{\cA}(M,I) \rightarrow Hom_{\cA}(M,N)$.
+Of course $\epsilon$ induces also an injection $Hom_{\cA}(N,I) \rightarrow Hom_{\cA}(N,N)$ which is bijective because of $[N,N]=[M,N]=[M,I]=[N,I]$.
 Thus the identity $id_{N}$ factors through $\epsilon$ and so $f$ is surjective.
 Symmetrically we find also a surjection $g:N^{s} \rightarrow M$.